Compassionate Communication Class

 In the tranquil setting of The Bishop’s Ranch in Sonoma County, the women of St. Anne’s explore our personal and communal ways of connecting with our inner personalities and those who have influenced us.
 Sharing of story, prayer, meditation, discussion, artistic exploration, and other activities are used to stimulate our imaginations in a prayerful atmosphere.

-Currently we are not conducting an annual Men’s Retreat, but we would like to and would hope our new Rector would lead that effort to establish one too.
+Currently we are not conducting an annual Men’s Retreat, but our new Rector is planning to lead the effort to establish one.